ttosu25/Spiking-Pattern-Detector/docs/info.md

 ## How to test

 1. Input a pattern to be matched using input switches.
 LEDs on the board will light up in correspondance with the pattern.
-2. Connect the IRF520 MOSFET Driver Module's signal port to output port 5 and wire it's power ports accordingly
+2. Connect the IRF520 MOSFET Driver Module's signal port to output port 5 and wire it's power ports accordingly.
-3. Connect a 3-6V motor between an external 3-6V battery and the MOSFET driver module
+3. Connect a 3-6V motor between an external 3-6V battery and the MOSFET driver module.
-4. Press n_reset on the microcontroller
+4. Press n_reset on the microcontroller.
 5. Input a symmetric 0.5Hz square-wave signal using a signal generator into input port 5, making sure to latch your signal to high or low for your first bit before you press n_reset.

- A green LED will flash each time the input is being sampled The current spike pattern will be indicated by a separate set of red LEDs
+ - A green LED will flash each time the input is being sampled
+ - The current spike pattern will be indicated by a separate set of red LEDs

  6. When the current spike pattern matches the pattern input by the user, the motor should rotate for a duration before returning to rest.